Frequently Asked Questions

 Q. How long will it take?

-I will always aim to turn around an order within 7 working days of receiving the image(s).
-In the event that I have a particularly heavy workload, this period may increase but I will always inform the customer if I think the work may take longer than 7 working days.
+The is dependent on my workload.
+I will always aim to turn around an order within six weeks of receiving the image(s).
+In the event that I have a particularly heavy workload, this period may increase but I will always inform the customer if I think the work may take longer.
 If you require a faster turnaround (e.g. if you've forgotten it's your Mum's birthday at the weekend!) please let me know and I will try my best to complete in time for your deadline.

 Q. What if the photo needs tweaks once it's been edited?